 Furthermore, the cash fund option offered to members of the UKSPP is also considered a "default" arrangement, as defined in legislation.
-This is by virtue of the fact that future contributions for members investing in the UK property fund option were invested into the fund following the suspension of the UK property fund from March 2020 to September 2020.
+This is because future contributions for members investing in the UK property fund option were invested into the fund following the suspension of the UK property fund from March 2020 to September 2020.
 Additionally, in the event that one of the self-select fund options is removed and members do not make an alternative choice for their investments, the Trustee has agreed that the cash fund option may be used for the redirection of members' future contributions and existing assets.